NCBI-Codeathons/Use-UMLS-and-Python-to-classify-website-visitor-queries-into-measurable-categories/README.md

 - The code for working with the noSQL/Django manual-coding interface (feeding the training set) could be improved, and perhaps term predictions could be added to it.
 - We will have Excel files of fuzzy matched terms that are wrong.
 These can be edited using Excel.
 - More to follow

+## Mapping search terms to the UMLS

+To take full advantage of the features offered by the UMLS it is important to base the search term to UMLS mappings on a knowledge engine that not only finds synonyms but also processes the text in a consistent manner to obtain the best relevant results.

+Metamap is a program developed by Lister Hill Medical Center with the purpose of improving medical text retrieval.
+It is based on the use of linguistic techniques and built on a knowledge base engine that includes:  tokenization, sentence boundary determination, acronym/abbreviation identification, part of speach tagging, lexical lookup in the Specialist Lexicon, and syntactic analysis through shallow paring of phrases, and mapping of the terms to the UMLS.
+The output is enhanced with a ranking score that allows the user to select the best matching terms, the UMLS prefered term, the Concept Unique Identifier (CUI) and the UMLS semantic types.

+For the purposes of this codethon we used the top 100 user search terms.
+The search strings are submitted to Metamap through -edits here later depending on what we end up using- requesting the output in MetaMap Indexing (MMI) output.
+The output includes